Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Experimental Results

 \subsubsection{Scenario Results}

 We verified our results in five parking lot scenarios (a)-(e).
 The first four scenarios illustrate our technique in parking lots requiring forward and reverse parking.
 The results are illustrated in Figure \ref{ParkingLotResults}.
-Here, we have compared out approach to Hybrid A* using an identical collision checking algorithm, and using the same heuristic (that proposed in \cite{dolgov2008practical}).
+Here, we have compared our approach to S-HA* using an identical collision checking algorithm, and using the same heuristic (that proposed in \cite{dolgov2008practical}).
+Initial paths for our approach were computed using $\lambda =0.2$.
+These paths were then smoothed via Algorithm \ref{ALGO2} with $n=0$.
 Though the motions may appear similar, they are actually quite different.
-This difference is illustrated in Figure \ref{Headings} which shows the heading $\theta$ of the vehicle along the motion proposed herein vs that of Hybrid A*.
-Heading profiles for the other scenarios are not included for brevity, though results are similar.

-To evaluate the quality of the motions predicted, we use three metrics: the integral of the square jerk (IS Jerk), final arc-length, and runtime.
-These three metrics are expressed as ratios of the value obtained using the methods of \cite{dolgov2008practical} to those of the proposed.
-The results are summarized in Table \ref{PathSave}.
-Observe that because these techniques are determinisitc, no standard deviations are presented.
+To evaluate the quality of the motions predicted, we use three metrics: the integral of the square jerk (IS Jerk), final arc-length, and runtime, and the results are summarized in Table \ref{PathSave}.
+These three metrics are expressed as ratios of the value obtained using S-HA* to those of the proposed.
+Values for the proposed motions before smoothing (using Algorithm \ref{ALGO2}) are presented in parenthesis.
+The runtime values for S-HA* for scenarios (a)-(e) were 280ms, 370ms, 275ms, 390ms, and 410ms, respectively.
+Because these techniques are determinisitc, no standard deviations are presented.
 The major difference between the two approaches can be seen in the IS Jerk Reduction.
-That is, the ratio of the IS Jerk using the methods of \cite{dolgov2008practical} to those of the proposed.
-This is because the motion primitives we employ are each $G3$ curves with curvature rates bounded by what is known to be comfortable.
-Observe that the value of IS Jerk obtained using our approach is up to 16 times less than that of \cite{banzhaf2018g}.
-In fact, using a Hybrid A* approach may result in motions with infeasibly large curvature rates resulting in larger tracking errors and increased danger to pedestrians.
+Because the motion primitives we employ are each $G3$ curves with curvature rates bounded by what is known to be comfortable the resulting IS Jerk values of proposed paths are up to 16 less than those computed with S-HA*.
+In fact, using the S-HA* approach may result in motions with infeasibly large curvature rates resulting in larger tracking errors and increased danger to pedestrians.